50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 or in explicit form

-Based on experiments performed in a low-speed wind tunnel, it is determined that the power required at the shaft to drive a propeller forward is a function of the thrust the propeller produces, , the size of the propeller as characterized by its diameter
+Based on experiments performed in a low-speed wind tunnel, it is determined that the power required at the shaft to drive a propeller forward is a function of the thrust the propeller produces, , the size of the propeller as characterized by its diameter , the rotational speed of the propeller in terms of revolutions per second , and the air density , and the operating free-stream velocity .
+Find the appropriate dimensionless groupings that will describe this problem.

-The power required for the propeller (the dependent variable), , can be written in functional form as
+The power required for the propeller (the dependent variable), , can be written in a functional form as

 where is the function to be determined.
-The power would be given by
+The power would be given by , where is the torque and is the angular velocity in radians per second.

 The functional dependence can also be written in the form

-are the non-dimensional groupings to be determined.
+where , and are the dimensionless groupings to be determined.

-products can each be written in terms of these repeating variables plus one other variable, that is
+Choose the variables , , and as the repeating variables, which are all linearly independent and can be confirmed using the dimensional matrix (below).
+The dimensionless products can each be written in terms of these repeating variables plus one other variable, that is

 and so the dimensional matrix is